Ideal Implants are Ideal for Dr. Dean Kane’s Patients Wanting Saline Implants

 History of the Silicone and Saline Implants leading to Ideal Implants

 From the 1960’s and into the 1980’s, silicone had been used to develop the shell and the fill of breast implants.
 Its particular chemistry allows the linking of the silicone chains to be liquid, oily, sticky, gel, gummy and solid.
-It remains the best, most inert material to make the shell of breast implants and remains so today.
+It remains to be one of the most inert material to make the shell of breast implants.
 Concerns regarding the more liquid center during the 1990’s generated much research and discovery to identify the gel as safe and therefore made available once again as a choice for breast implants.
 Women love the feel and the tear-drop shape.
 Despite this, women have had a remaining concern of safety.

 New Structural Design of Ideal Saline Implants